Section 2.3 Nilpotent operators

 Definition 2.3.3.
 Nilpotent operator.

-Notice that the operator \(T=0\) is nilpotent but we will often consider nonzero nilpotent operators.
+Notice that the operator \(T=0\) is nilpotent, but there are certainly nonzero nilpotent operators.

 Example 2.3.4.